 You have studied and worked hard to acquire the skills you need to be a compassionate, competent veterinary technician, and a passing score on the VTNE is the last step to licensure.
 Nine domains, 79 task areas, and 49 knowledge statements can be overwhelming when you begin studying.
 Mometrix Test Preparation has taken the stress out of your preparation.
-The study guide and flashcards have been tirelessly researched to break down the essential concepts, vocabulary, and skills in an easy-to-review design that will be your secret weapon to success.
+The study guide, online course, and flashcards have been tirelessly researched to break down the essential concepts, vocabulary, and skills in an easy-to-review design that will be your secret weapon to success.
 Don’t leave your future to chance – invest in your future with the 100% money-back guaranteed test preparation system.
 Mometrix is in your corner.

 What is the VTNE certification?